COVID-19 Issue And Concerns

-Even though the current Safer at Home order in Wisconsin was overturned by the Wisconsin Supreme Court on May 13, 2020, it is not certain when the courts will be reopening to pre-COVID-19 operations.
-In Milwaukee County, for example, they have indicated they will not doing in person hearings in the near future and likely not until after September, 2020.
+It is not certain when the courts will be reopening to pre-COVID-19 operations.
+In Milwaukee County, for example, they have indicated they will not doing in person hearings in the near future.
 Until then, most hearings will be conducted by Zoom or telephone.
 However, there are in-person hearings now being scheduled.
 Each judge is using his or her own discretion as to how they want to handle certain types of hearings, including whether to conduct trials by Zoom or in-person Contested hearings and trials are, for the most part, proceeding.

 In Washington County, normal operations have resumed with most hearings being scheduled in-person but it is still up to the discretion of the judge or court commissioner whether a hearing will be proceeding by Zoom or by telephone.
-With the exception of most of the hearings before the family court commissioner, Ozaukee County has resumed in-person court appearances as of June 17, 2020 with all parties being required to wear face masks.
+With the exception of most of the hearings before the family court commissioner, Ozaukee County has resumed in-person court appearances with all parties being required to wear face masks.

 The attorneys and staff at NKM will continue to keep you apprised of the status of your court hearings as soon as we receive that information.

 Custody and Placement:

 During this time of uncertainty, is it natural to have questions about custody and placement.
 It is important to understand that if you currently have a custody or placement order, that order remains in effect.
-You must follow that order to the greatest extent possible.
-Governor Evers “Stay at Home” order considers travel to transport children pursuant to a custody agreement as “essential travel.”
 If there are unique circumstances that make placement transfers impossible or dangerous for you or your children, you must do your best to communicate your concern with the other parent.
 In uncertain times, cooperation and communication are key.
 Your lawyer cannot advise you to disregard a court order and withhold placement; however, if you decide on your own to withhold placement there could be consequences.
 In most cases, courts are upholding placement orders and trusting parents to do what is best for their children.
 Therefore, it is not usually permissible to withhold placement as each case is so fact specific.
 Some courts have commented that even if a party is not found in contempt for withholding placement, they will provide the denied parent make-up time.